ibso99/EthioMart-named-entity-recognition-NER-/readme.md

-**Project README**
-Amharic NER for Ethiopian Telegram E-commerce
+# Amharic NER for Ethiopian Telegram E-commerce

+## Overview
-This project involves developing a Named Entity Recognition (NER) system for Amharic text from Ethiopian-based Telegram e-commerce channels.
+This repository contains my work for developing a Named Entity Recognition (NER) system for Amharic text from Ethiopian-based Telegram e-commerce channels.
 The objective is to identify entities like products, prices, and locations within messages shared in these channels.

-**Objectives**
-Data Collection and Preprocessing: Set up a data ingestion system to fetch real-time messages (text, images, documents) from at least 5 Ethiopian Telegram e-commerce channels.
-Preprocess and clean the data for entity extraction.
+## Challenge Goals

+The primary objective of this repo is to analyze Amharic text data to:
-Data Labeling: Label a subset of the dataset in CoNLL format, identifying entities such as products, prices, and locations.
+1. **Identify entities**: Extract entities such as products, prices, and locations from Telegram messages.
-Model Training and Comparison: Fine-tune and compare multiple NER models on the preprocessed and labeled dataset.
+2. **Fine-tune NER models**: Fine-tune and compare multiple NER models on the preprocessed and labeled dataset.

-**Data Collection (Task-1)**
-Use a custom scraper to identify and connect to at least 5 relevant Telegram channels for Ethiopian e-commerce.
-Collect messages containing both text and images.
-Preprocess text data, handle Amharic-specific linguistic features (e.g., normalization, tokenization), and clean it for entity extraction.
-Store the cleaned data in a structured format for further analysis.

-**Data Labeling (Task-2)**
-Label the Amharic text data for entities such as products, prices, and locations.
-Label a subset of the dataset in CoNLL format, which includes the following:
+3. **Evaluate model performance**: Evaluate the performance of the fine-tuned models and compare their accuracy.

+## Data Source
+The data is collected from Ethiopian Telegram e-commerce channels.
+The dataset includes both raw and labeled messages.

 ## Structure

-The repository is organized into the following folders, and branches (following naming conventions).
+The repository is organized into the following folders and branches (following naming conventions).

 - **`data/`**: Contains the raw and processed data files.
 - **`notebooks/`**: Jupyter notebooks documenting the Exploratory Data Analysis (EDA), Data version control, hypothesis testing, statistical modeling, and analysis processes.

-- **`src/`**: Contains Python scripts used for data preprocessing
+- **`src/`**: Contains Python scripts used for data preprocessing, model building, and evaluation.
+- **`reports/`**: Contains the interim and final reports.
-- `**task-1**: Data scraping
+- `**task-1**: Branch for data scraping.
-- `**task-2**: (EDA & Statistics)
+- `**task-2**: Branch for EDA & Statistics.
-- `**task-3**: Fine Tuning
+- `**task-3**: Branch for fine-tuning models.
-- `**task-4**: Model comparison
+- `**task-4**: Branch for model comparison.
-- `**task-5**: Branch for model interpreteability
+- `**task-5**: Branch for model interpretability.

-# Project Overview

-This project involves fine-tuning and comparing different transformer models for Named Entity Recognition (NER) tasks.
-The work is divided into several key tasks, each with specific objectives and deliverables.

 ## Key Tasks

+The work is divided into several key tasks, each with specific objectives.

 ### Task 1: Exploratory Data Analysis (EDA) & Stats